To create a live DVD first download the latest production version of Puppy Linux

 or some other version.

 The downloaded file is in the .iso format.
 It is an exact copy, or image, of an existing file system.
-This image can then be written to an optical disc using a particular software program which will be explained below..
+This image can then be written to an optical disc which.
 It is from that disc that one can run and use Puppy Linux.

 After downloading the ISO file, verify its integrity by checking the MD5sum